Fall 2022 Program Offerings

-Request Transcrip here
+Request Transcript here

 Work Experience for Credit Recovery here

-The GED® is a aligned with the Common Core State Standards.
+The GED® is aligned with the Common Core State Standards.
 It is more rigorous and is designed to ensure career and college-readiness.
 You can enroll in GED® preparation classes at the Visalia Adult School.